mhsjacoby/HPD-Inference-Images/README.md

 # HPD-Inference-Images ReadMe

 This repository contains the processing and inferencing code for the HPD mobile project.
+The only branch being used currently is `master`.
 Helper files used:
 - gen_argparse.py
 - my_functions.py